Let’s review the main versions of C++, along with their most important improvements and modifications.

 ,list

-, etc., which allowed for greater efficiency and ease of use in data manipulation. - Templates and Exceptions: Improved support for generic programming through templates, as well as exception handling (
+, etc., which allowed for greater efficiency and ease of use in data manipulation. - Templates and Exceptions: Improved support for generic programming through templates, as well as handling exceptions (

 try